Apprenticeships for Business

 The Apprenticeship Services Unit at the University of Salford are here to support you throughout your apprenticeship journey.
 From admissions and onboarding to ongoing support throughout the apprenticeship, we are here to make the process as smooth as possible.
 We can even help you to advertise your vacancies if you are looking to recruit new staff.
 We’re a small team but we are all passionate about what we do and committed to ensuring both you the employer and the apprentice themselves have the best possible experience.

 Business and Leadership

 Focusing on the development of your staff is a great way to acknowledge their work and ensure the skills and knowledge within your workforce are harnessed and nurtured for the benefit of all and to ensure an even stronger future workforce.

 Focusing on the development of your staff is a great way to acknowledge their work and ensure the skills and knowledge within your workforce are harnessed and nurtured.

 Construction and Engineering

-Degree apprenticeships offer a cost-effective way to up-skill your staff whilst they are still working allowing them to apply their theoretical knowledge from university to the workplace on an ongoing basis
+Apprenticeships offer a cost-effective way to up-skill your staff whilst they are still working allowing them to apply their theoretical knowledge from university to the workplace on an ongoing basis.

 Work with us